Capital One Investing Commissions, Fees, and Minimum Deposit

 portfolio of ETF’s.
 Instead of determining how many shares to buy, and how much in commissions and fees to deduct, investors simply

 enter how much money they have to invest and the Portfolio Builder takes care of the rest.
 Investors choose from an assortment of ETF allocation

 models, and also get to choose their ETF fund classes for maximum customization.
 Investors track their progress against the indexes and can make

 changes to allocations as needed.
-The Portfolio Builder is a great way to increase diversification in ETF’s, which regularly outperforms the
+The Portfolio Builder is a great way to increase diversification in ETF’s which regularly outperform the

-Capital One Investing uses Morningstar research tools and analytics (ratings and reports for stocks and funds), which provides enough information
+Capital One Investing uses Morningstar research tools and analytics (ratings and reports for stocks and funds), which provide enough information

 for investors to make educated trades.
-The sections for equities, ETF’s, mutual fund, bonds, options and IPO’s are filled with search options so
+The sections for equities, ETF’s, mutual funds, bonds, options and IPO’s are filled with search options so

-that investors can limit their searches with very specific criteria.
-Some of the equities criteria include are: highly rated performers, dividend
+that investors can limit data with very specific criteria.
+Some of the equities criteria included are: highly rated performers, dividend

 stocks, bargains, and “tech titans.”
 Investors can search for ETF’s and mutual funds based on criteria such as analyst ratings, returns and net